hugovangalen/C64_Font8x8/README.md

 ## License
 Feel free to use these header files however you wish.
-I never personally created the C64 font -- I just grabbed them from the ROMs and converted them to the format the OLEDs understand.
+I never personally created the C64 font -- I just grabbed the character data from the ROMs and converted it to the format the OLEDs understand.

-So although I created these files, it feels wrong to in any way restrict you from using them.
-If you do use them, creding me somewhere would be nice, but is entirely optional.
+So although I created these files, it just doesn't feel right to in any way restrict you from using them.
+If you do use them, crediting me somewhere would be nice, but is entirely optional.

 Enjoy!